MakerStan/make/src/documents/index.html.md

 isPage: true
 preview: "Posts on Cloud, Software and Electronics."
 ---
-I maintain this site to share some of the things I am interested in.
-This site has no ads, no affiliate links, no donations and I plan to keep it that way.
+I maintain this site to share some tools and technologies that I play with.
 The posts here are on how to do something and why.
+This site does not have any ads or popups or affiliate links.

 Cloud
 <br />